pughlab/MEDIPIPE/workflow/dependencies/README.md

-## Customized scripts

-Customized scripts were developed to achieve specific analyses.
+# Dependencies

-## Public packages are unavailable through conda/bioconda/r
+The R/Pythone packages are unavailable through conda/bioconda/r were cloned.

 1. [ConsensusCruncher](https://github.com/pughlab/ConsensusCruncher) was cloned here to deal with the sequencing libraries come with custom barcodes, for instance, the Unique Molecular Identifier (UMI) enables accurate bioinformatic identification of PCR duplicates.
 A text file with these barcode sequences, one per line, is required for ConsensusCruncher's `--blist` parameter.